Ada-Developers-Academy/ada-precourse-v2/intro-to-python/helper-functions.md

     return 9/5*temp+32
 ```

-In addition to helping us follow the single responsibility principle, we may note that understanding the conditional logic in `validate_num` is a bit more straight forward than in the initial function, where we have a compound conditional that includes `not` before each condition.
+In addition to helping us follow the single responsibility principle, we may note that understanding the conditional logic in `validate_num` is a bit more straight forward than in the initial function, where we have a compound conditional that includes `not` before each condition (`if not isinstance(temp, int) and not isinstance(temp, float):`).

 ## Reuse